tianyingw/tianyingw.github.io/gallery.md

 title: Showcase
 ---

-Welcome to the gallery of research projects with undergraduate students I supervised at Tsinghua University.
-Here are some examples.
+Welcome!
+Here are some research projects with undergraduate students under my supervision at Tsinghua University.
 More on the way!

 ## Modeling zero-inflated data with error-in-variables